Servers - The invisible backbone powering every app, website, and service you use daily

 - 🌐 Super-fast internet (multiple fiber-optic lines)

-Fun fact: Google has 30+ data centers worldwide.
+💡 Fun Fact: Google has 30+ data centers worldwide.
 Some are the size of football fields!
+And they use enough electricity to power a small city.

 🎯 How Servers Power Real-World Apps You Use